isomerpages/ogp-scamshield-suite/pages/I've been scammed.md

 <ol data-tight="true" class="tight">
 <li>
 <p>Contact your bank immediately if your bank account or credit card has
-been compromised, so that the bank can take immediate actions to prevent further monetary loss.</p>
+been compromised.
+This will enable the bank to take immediate action to prevent further financial losses.</p>
 <p></p>
 </li>
 <li>
-<p>File a <a href="https://eservices1.police.gov.sg/phub/eservices/landingpage/police-report" rel="noopener noreferrer nofollow" target="_blank">Police Report</a> with
+<p>File a <a href="https://eservices1.police.gov.sg/phub/eservices/landingpage/police-report" rel="noopener noreferrer nofollow" target="_blank">Police Report online</a> or
-these <a href="/making-a-police-report/" rel="noopener noreferrer nofollow" target="_blank">information</a> online,
+in person at the nearest <a href="https://www.sgdi.gov.sg/other-organisations/police-posts-manned-npps" rel="noopener noreferrer nofollow" target="_blank">Neighbourhood Police Centre</a> or
-or in person at the nearest Neighbourhood Police Centre or Neighbourhood Police Post.
-Call 999 if you require the Police’s urgent assistance.
-If you have information about scams, you may share the information with the Police via the Police Hotline at 1800-255-0000 or online via the I-Witness e-Service (<a href="https://www.police.gov.sg/I-witness" rel="noopener noreferrer nofollow" target="_blank">SPF | I-Witness (police.gov.sg</a>).</p>
+Neighbourhood Police Post.
+For urgent assistance, call 999.
+To report scams, you may share information with the Police via the Police Hotline at 1800-255-0000 or online through the <a href="https://www.police.gov.sg/I-witness" rel="noopener noreferrer nofollow" target="_blank">I-Witness e-Service</a>.</p>
+<p></p>
 <p></p>
 <h4><strong><em>Here's what you can do while filing a police report</em></strong></h4>
 <p><strong>Website address (URL) shared by scammers</strong>